 In Alliance we will be able to see the Moon cover the Sun gradually, starting at 10:27 am.
 Then at 11:49 am, we will experience a Total Eclipse for two and a half minutes!

 In Alliance, at 10:27:07 am we’ll have first contact, where the moon begins to cross in front of the sun.
 It will gradually move across the sun, and at 11:49:09 am we’ll see a beautiful diamond ring.
 The sun will be completely covered for two minutes thirty seconds.
 Then another diamond ring as the sun begins to reappear.
 The moon will continue to cross over the sun until 1:16:40 pm.

 Special safety precautions must be taken to view the eclipse and prevent damage to the eye.

 “Don’t look directly at the sun!
 You can go blind!”

-Welder’s glass.
-Yes, you can wear a welding helmet – looking pretty spacey!
-But the glass has to be number 14 welder’s glass to protect your eyes.
+Welder’s glass: Yes, you can wear a welding helmet, but the glass has to be number 14 welder’s glass to protect your eyes.
 The standard green welding glass doesn’t do enough to protect your eyes from the infrared light.

-But guess what!
-When the sun is fully eclipsed (two and a half minutes in Alliance) you get to take your special glasses off!
+When the sun is fully eclipsed, you get to take your special glasses off!
 (Do this when you see the Diamond Ring.)
 You’ll see the black hole in the sky, surrounded by the sun’s corona.
 This looks different with every eclipse, depending on the sun’s magnetic field and activity.
 You’ll see red dots, then beautiful silver arcs.
 You’ll also get to see stars and planets.
 People will be yelling, laughing, crying.
 This is so awe-inspiring that people travel all around the world to experience it.